chipfunk/vpnr/README.md

 #### Relaying

-When relaying a connection between two different ndoes on the network, the traffic between these nodes is going through your connections to both of them.
+When relaying a connection between two different ndoes on the network, the traffic between these nodes passes through your connections to them.

 If you want to enable this feature use